 Utilities contend the Commission, not Utilities should receive notice of these willful violations.
-The Commission disagrees, as the Utilities will need the information to ensure customers (with Generation Facilities no longer eligible for the net energy metering or net billing tariffs) are placed on alternate tariffs and, beginning on January 1, 2025, contractors who have been found in violation of the prevailing wage rule will not have access to the tariff in the future.
+The Commission disagrees, as the Utilities will need the information to ensure customers (with Generation Facilities no longer eligible for the net energy metering or net billing tariffs) are placed on alternate tariffs and, beginning on January 1, 2025, contractors who have been found in violation of the prevailing wage rule will not be permitted to apply to interconnect facilities with access to the applicable tariffs in the future.
 Utilities are expected to track and enforce prohibitions (of violating contractors) as part of the interconnection application process.
 Because Utilities are required to remove facilities with a violation from the tariff, notify affected customers of such a removal, and process new interconnection applications, Utilities are best positioned to collect and maintain relevant contractor information.
 Accordingly, the Commission directs Utilities to deny interconnection applications submitted by a contractor previously found to have violated the prevailing wage requirement.